schwitzerm/schwitzerm.github.io/about.md

 permalink: /about/
 ---

-I'm Mitchell Schwitzer, a Software Engineer and computer enthusiast.
+I'm Mitchell Schwitzer, a software engineer and computer enthusiast.
 I've also become quite a bit of a skier.

 I've worked in a variety of industries, and am always looking for exciting new challenges to tackle.
 Nothing I love better than a good puzzle.